Takzzg/portfolio-v1/README.md

 ## Sorting Algorithms Visualization

-this section will host a non-interactive canvas wich will display an adjustable array of bars to then be sorted by one of the following algorithms:
+This section will host a non-interactive canvas wich will display an adjustable array of bars to then be sorted by one of the following algorithms:

 -   [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort)
 -   [Selection Sort](https://en.wikipedia.org/wiki/Selection_sort)[^1]